Hemiancistrus subviridis

-Hemiancistrus subviridis is one of two species referred to by the L-number L-200.
+Hemiancistrus subviridis is one of two species that is referred to by the L-number L-200 in the aquarium hobby.
 The other is Baryancistrus demantoides, which resembles H. subviridis in appearance, and it is this visual similarity that likely historically caused the two to be thought of as the same species, or at least closely related ones, leading them to share an L-number.
+It is also known as the green phantom pleco in the hobby.